-For over 50 years, the Westerners have been a part of this community and we take pride in being responsible stewards for the natural treasures that make Sedona so special.
-Sedona boasts 260 miles of trails; trails that the Westerners and over 1 million visitors per year rely on to transport them to the beauty of of our red rock country.
+For over 60 years, the Westerners have been a part of this community and we take pride in being responsible stewards for the natural treasures that make Sedona so special.
+The Sedona area boasts over 200 trails covering over 400 miles; trails that the Westerners and over 3 million visitors per year rely on to transport them to the beauty of our red rock country.
 It is a daunting task to manage and maintain this fragile and popular trail system.
-Every day the Westerners try to assist the Red Rock Ranger District in the following ways:
+The Westerners assist the Red Rock Ranger District in the following ways:

 - Westerners hikers, as a club policy, are vigilant in reporting problems such as graffiti, illegal fires and camping and illegal trail-building.
 Our members are routinely involved in litter clean-up, trail maintenance and graffiti removal.

 - Many Westerner members serve as docents and stewards for local archaeological sites and the club makes an extraordinary effort to educate our hikers, and visitors, about treating these sites with care and dignity.

 - Westerners are committed to sharing the trails with other hikers, bikers, runners and equestrians in a safe and respectful way.

 - The club stresses "Leave No Trace" hiking and hiking prearedness, and at every opportunity educates trail users about fragile plants and soils, hydration, sunscreen and route finding.
 See a more detailed description of "Leave No Trace" below.

 - Many Westerners are involved in the Sedona Red Rock Trail Fund, a local effort to raise funding needed to maintain and improve the Sedona-area trails.

 Sedona Westerners "Leave no trace" policy